-Consideration of special topics such as the social mission of the Church, theology in film, the dynamics of faith development, etc. Prerequisite: SEA 101.
+Consideration of special topics such as the social mission of the Church, theology in film, the dynamics of faith development, etc. Prerequisite: SEA101.

-THY 383 Internship 1-4 credits
+THY 383 Internship

 Supervised, work-oriented experience, individually designed to achieve and integrate academic and career goals.
 Approval of the department chair is required.